 Her experience includes, but is not limited to:

 - Defending the interests of the Russian Federation (represented by The Federal Agency for State Property Management, Rosimushchestvo) as a majority stakeholder of Russian-Indian joint venture against fraudulent actions of minority stakeholders.
 This cross-border case involves Russian and Indian jurisdictions.
 Matter value: estimated over USD 200m.

 - Defending the owner of the biggest Russian company against a corporate raid by a former business partner who tried to take over a 33% share in the business illegally.
 This is an unprecedented case of open extortion over a share in one of Russia’s largest industrial holdings, involving criminal activity of a record value.

 - Defending the interests of Allianz, one of the leading international insurance companies, in a confrontation with bogus agricultural lawyers who had brought claims worth over RUB 1bn against the company.

 - Defending the interests of the former chairman of the RusHydro Management Board, Evgeny Dod, who was accused of defrauding the company to the amount of RUB 73m.
 This is a rare example of a liability case involving a former manager of a state corporation and calling into question actions which are a common feature of the decision-making process in other government-sponsored organizations.

-- Representing a shareholder in a major Russian bank, National bank Trust, with respect to a criminal case.
+- Representing former shareholders and top-managers in a major Russian bank, National bank Trust, with respect to a criminal case.
 This cross-border case involves USA, Cyprus, and UK jurisdictions.
 Matter value: USD 121m.